melizalab/cm_plasticity/README.md

 # cm_plasticity

 This repository contains the analysis code used in Lu et al, "Rapid, activity-dependent intrinsic plasticity in the developing zebra finch auditory cortex".
+The manuscript is currently under review but is available as a [preprint](https://doi.org/10.1101/2023.02.07.527481) on bioRxiv.

 ## Setup